inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 The date when the resource was or will be made publicly available.

 The field is compatible *5.
 PublicationYear* in DataCite.
-In case of time intervals the earlist date
+In case of time intervals, the earliest date is used for DataCite.

 Format:

 The string must be be formatted according to [Extended Date Time Format (EDTF)](http://loc.gov/standards/datetime/) Level.
-Only a *"Date"* or a *"Time Interval"* is supported.
+Only a *"Date"* or a *"Date Interval"* is supported.
 A *"Date and Time"* is not supported.
 Following are examples of valid values:

 - Date:
     - ``2020-11-10`` - a complete ISO8601 date.
     - ``2020-11`` - a date with month precision
     - ``2020`` - a date with year precision
-- Time Interval:
+- Date Interval:
-    - ``1939/1945`` a time interval with year precision, beginning sometime in 1939 and ending sometime in 1945.
+    - ``1939/1945`` a date interval with year precision, beginning sometime in 1939 and ending sometime in 1945.
-    - ``1939-09-01/1945-09`` a time interval with day and month precision, beginning September 1st, 1939 and ending sometime in September 1945.
+    - ``1939-09-01/1945-09`` a date interval with day and month precision, beginning September 1st, 1939 and ending sometime in September 1945.

 The localization (L10N) of EDTF dates is based on the [skeletons](http://cldr.unicode.org/translation/date-time-1/date-time-patterns) defined by the [Unicode Common Locale Data Repository (CLDR)](http://cldr.unicode.org).